Romain Danzé: Rennes

 Danzé was involved in the club's first team throughout the summer of 2006 pre–season friendly.
-It wasn't until on 24 October 2006 when he made his Stade Rennais debut, starting a match and played 80 minutes before being substituted, as they won 2–0 against Lille OSC in the Round of 16 of the Coupe de la Ligue.
+He made his Stade Rennais debut on 24 October 2006, starting a match and played 80 minutes as they won 2–0 against Lille OSC in the Round of 16 of the Coupe de la Ligue.
 Danzé made his Ligue 1 debut on 4 November 2006, coming on as a substitute in a 1–0 win against champions Olympique Lyonnais.
 A month later, in Rennes' final league match on 23 December 2006, he made his first Ligue 1 start for the club in a 0–0 draw with local rivals Lorient.
 Following this, Danzé received a handful of first team football for the side, playing in the right–back position.
 He then scored his first goal for the club, in a 1–0 win against Valenciennes on 27 January 2007.
 After the match, Manager Pierre Dréossi said: "As for Romain Danzé, he is an efficient player who puts in a lot of effort and knows how to seize his chance."
 For his performance, it was announced on 2 April 2007 that Danzé signed a three–year contract with the club, with an option of extension.
 At the end of the 2006–07 season, he made twenty–one appearances and scoring once in all competitions.

 However, during the club's pre–season, Danzé ruptured his anterior cruciate ligament of the left knee that kept him out at the start of the 2007–08 season.
-It wasn't until on 11 August 2007 when he made his first appearance of the season, starting the whole game in the right–back position, in a 0–0 draw against Marseille.
+He made his first appearance of the season on 11 August 2007, starting at right–back in a 0–0 draw against Marseille.
 But Danzé continued to recover from his anterior cruciate ligament of the left knee for the rest of the year.
-It wasn't until on 26 January 2008 when he returned to the first team, coming on as a second-half substitute, in a 1–1 draw against FC Metz.
+He returned to the first team in late January 2008 as a second-half substitute in a 1–1 draw against FC Metz.
 Danzé spent the next two months on the substitute bench since returning from injury.
 But he later regained his first team place, playing in the right–back position for the remaining matches of the season.
 At the end of the 2007–08 season, Danzé made eleven appearances in all competitions.